top of page

 Two pitfalls to avoid:

 1) Make sure you buy an appropriate light for the plants you are keeping.
-Don’t get a high PAR light for a bunch of low-light plants if you can not dim the light.
-And vise versa, don't get a low PAR light and try and grow a bunch of high light plants.
+Don’t get a high PAR light for a bunch of low-light plants if you cannot dim the light.
+And vice versa, don't get a low PAR light and try and grow a bunch of high light plants.

 Recommended Products